 Most embassies do not require a LOI.
 However, should you be required to present one with your visa application please contact us.
 There may be a fee for this service.
-In order for us to provide a LOI through our local partners we will require a clear, colour scan of your passport along with indicating at which embassy you will be applying for your visa.
-Please allow up to 2 weeks for your LOI to be processed after which you will be able to apply for your visa.
+In order for us to provide a LOI through our local partners we will require a clear, colour scan of your passport along with an indication of at which embassy you will be applying for your visa.
+Please allow up to 3 weeks for your LOI to be processed after which you will be able to apply for your visa.

 INFORMATION REQUIRED FOR VISA APPLICATION:

 You will need to apply for a Single Entry Tourist Visa (J) that covers the duration of your stay in Mongolia.
-Visas are usually valid for 3 months from the date of issue and enable to you to stay for up to 30 days.
+Visas are usually valid for 3 months from the date of issue and enable to you to stay for up to 30 days from date of entry.

 Name and address of host person or organization in Mongolia: